 Inventors and entrepreneurs capitalized on this phobia by marketing a variety of solutions to facilitate the resurrection of those buried before actually dead.
 Many of these solutions involved alarms that could be triggered by the entombed to alert cemetery staff of their need for rescue.

-The remnants of one such device can be seen at the grave of Charles F. Mills at Bonaventure Cemetery in Savannah.
+The remnants of one such device can be seen at the grave of Charles F. Mills at Bonaventure Cemetery.
 Mills was a prominent and wealthy Savannah businessman in the 19th century.
 A merchant running a line of steamers on the Savannah River, he also served as the president of the Marine Bank of Georgia.
 Mills was buried in Bonaventure Cemetery on April 11, 1876, at the age of 74.

 His grave bell sits atop a pipe rising a few inches from the ground next to the right side of Mills’ tomb.
 The bell was connected to one or more strings or wires attached to the coffin’s occupant’s fingers or toes.
 If the deceased awoke, his movements would ring the bell and alert the cemetery staff.
 Attendants could then pump fresh air down the pipe until the coffin’s occupant was disinterred and rescued.